giantswarm/operatorkit/example/memcached-operator/README.md

 # memcached-operator example

-This is an exmpale operator using the operatorkit library.
+This is an example operator using the operatorkit library.

-## Why memcached?
+## Why Memcached?

-[memcached][memcached] was picked as an example as this shows how the operator can be build to create and scale a distributed system running inside kubernetes. memcached is easy to scale in particular as sharding is done on the client side.
-This allows to show complete example which does not do complex logic not really interesting from the example perspective.
+[Memcached][memcached] was picked as an example as this shows how the operator can be built to create and scale a distributed system running inside Kubernetes.
+Memcached is easy to scale in particular as sharding is done on the client side.
+This allows us to show a complete example which does not do complex logic not really interesting from the example perspective.

 ## Implementation

 This operator controller watches MemcachedConfig CRD (Custom Resource Definition).
-Upon arrival of new CR (custom resource, also called object) it creates the memcached cluster according to the CR spec.
+Upon arrival of new CR (custom resource, also called object) it creates the Memcached cluster according to the CR spec.

 E.g. let's consider following MemcachedConfig CR: